MI5 chief ‘frustrated’ by China spy case as No 10 defends Starmer’s approach

 A parliamentary committee will launch a formal inquiry into the case.

-Labour MP Matt Western, chairman of the Joint Committee on the National Security Strategy, said there are “a lot of questions yet to be asked” as he announced the move.
+Labour MP Matt Western, chairman of the Joint Committee on the National Security Strategy, said there were “a lot of questions yet to be asked” as he announced the move.

+Mr Western and the chairs of the Home Affairs, Justice and Foreign Affairs committees also wrote to director of public prosecutions Stephen Parkinson to demand “a fuller explanation for the dropping of charges”.

+A series of questions in their letter included whether evidence was sought from other sources such as intelligence material or ministers that might have described China as a threat, and what steps he took to make the Government aware that the case would collapse without further evidence.